Non-system opposition

-According to a paper by Ivan Bol'shakov, the term "non-systemic opposition" reflects neither ideological distance to the ruling party nor non-acceptance of democratic institutions.
-The non-systemic opposition refers to opposition parties that are ‘excluded’ from the political system because they lack both a representation in the structures of state power and contacts with the ruling group.
-They predominantly use unconventional methods of political struggle, have limited resources, are particularly active on social networks, and enjoy little trust among citizens.
+In 2007, Russian politologist Ivan Bol'shakov argued that the term "non-systemic opposition" reflects neither ideological distance to the ruling party nor non-acceptance of democratic institutions.
+The non-systemic opposition refers to opposition parties that are "excluded" from the political system because they lack both a representation in the structures of state power and contacts with the ruling group.
+They predominantly use unconventional methods of political struggle, have limited resources, and are particularly active on social networks.
+In his opinion, they enjoy little trust among citizens.